blatyo/DieMaze/README.md

 # Rolling Die Mazes

+## Running
+To run this program:

+    python rblock.py <puzzle-file>

+## Output

+See output folder for examples of output.

 ## Problem Description

 For this project, you will write an A* search in python for solving rolling-die mazes.
 The objective is to "roll" a die along its edges through a grid until a goal location is reached.
 The initial state of the search is given by the die location and orientation.
 For this project, the die will always start with the 1 facing up ('visible'), 2 facing up/north, and 3 to the right/east: note that the sum of two opposite faces on a die is always 7.
 Rolling dies mazes contain obstacles, as well as restrictions on which numbers may face 'up.'